-- Inadequate nature of acc. track and retaining wall make it unsuitable to accommodate additional vehicular traffic. - Initial site clearance were pursuant to the entant permission on site has resulted in debris farring onto the garden of the adjacent dwelling Glyncote.
-This hazard will be repeated despite the relocation of the dwelling. - The postion of the project garage will restrict additional pressure on the wall retaining the access track.
-The garage should be located at the southern end of the plot and set back to allow sufficient space to turn. - Site outside village de lopment coundary.
+- Inadequate nature of acc. track and retaining wall make it unsuitable to accommodate additional scherular inaffic. - Initial site clearance work pursuant to the extant permission on site has resulted in debris failing onto the garder of the adjacent dwelling Glyncote.
+This hazard will be repeated despite the relocation of the dwelling. - The postion of the proposed garage will result additional pressure on the wall retaining the access track.
+The garage should be located at the southern end of the plot and set back to allow sufficient space to turn. - Site outside village dess lopment coundary.

-Copy correspondance has been received from the County Planning Officer which highlights concerns over the suitability of the access and its retaining wall to acommodate heavy rehicles during the construction period.
+Copy correspondance has been received from the County Planning Officer which highlights concerns over the suitability of the access and its retaining wall to acommodate heavy tchicles during the construction period.

-maintenance of the retaining wall, the County Council or the owner of Glyncote.
-There is recorrse to the County Council or the owners of Glyncote if the highway or retaining wall is damaged by extraordinary traffic.
+it also indicates that there is uncertainty over who is responsible for the maintenance of the retaining wall, the County Council or the owner of Glyncote.
+There is recourse to the County Council or the owners of Glyncote if the highway or retaining wall is damaged by extraordinary traffic.